masterortneil/classifieds_demo_test/README.md

 ## Browsing and Posting an Ad

-- To Post an Ad use the following link name: http://classifieds_ads.demo/post-ad
+- To Post an Ad use the following URL: http://classifieds_ads.demo/post-ad or http://YourHostName/post-ad